AleksandrVSokolov/TarkovPriceTrack/README.md

 This repositody is only for gaming purposes.
 If you somehow ended up here looking for scientific content, it does not exist here :D

 Item names are shown in russian as this game is initially designed for the language.
-To sey scripts to other languages, you need to modify queries submitted to tarkov.dev API (field "lang").
+To set scripts to other languages, you need to modify queries submitted to tarkov.dev API (field "lang").

 ![Пачка сахара](https://github.com/user-attachments/assets/96a7c71d-8315-4ffc-a820-cca39415582d)